ComputerDruid/factorio-book/Combinator Basics.md

 ![Screenshot_20251009_162918](attachments/Screenshot_20251009_162918.png)

-Just like stack size, but for how many of the items would fit on one Space age rocket.
+Just like stack size, but for how many of the items would fit on one Space Age rocket.

-### Mode: Quality Filter
+### Mode: Quality filter

 ![Screenshot_20251009_163027](attachments/Screenshot_20251009_163027.png)